OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

      ![Add tables](<images/add-tables-ib.png>)

    **Note:** You can select more tables later on by editing the published integration in Integration Builder.

-   To view the attributes of a table, select the relevant table.

 ### Review integration and publish